konkor/cpufreq/docs/install.md

 ---
 title: Installation
 permalink: /install/
-description: Here is the extension dependencies, methods of installations and other manipulations.
+description: List of extension dependencies, methods of installations and other manipulations.
 ---

 # Table of contents